nanofuzz/nanofuzz/README.md

 ## NaNofuzz Research Paper

-To reference NaNofuzz in your own research, please cite our ESEC/FSE'23 paper:
+To reference NaNofuzz v0.1.x in your own research, please cite our ESEC/FSE'23 paper:

 > Matthew C. Davis, Sangheon Choi, Sam Estep, Brad A. Myers, and Joshua Sunshine. **[NaNofuzz: A Usable Tool for Automatic Test Generation](https://dl.acm.org/doi/10.1145/3611643.3616327)**.
 In Proceedings of the 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, 2023.

-The paper above covers the 0.1.x version of NaNofuzz.
-A lot has changed since then, and we plan to publish new papers soon!
+This paper covers the original implicit oracle version of NaNofuzz that introduced the "tab-and-grid" user interface for organizing test results.

+## TerzoN Research Paper

+To reference NaNofuzz v0.3.x ("TerzoN") in your own research, please cite our FSE'25 paper:

+> Matthew C. Davis, Amy Wei, Brad A. Myers, and Joshua Sunshine. **[TerzoN: Human-in-the-loop Software Testing with a Composite Oracle](https://conf.researchr.org/details/fse-2025/fse-2025-research-papers/30/TerzoN-Human-in-the-Loop-Software-Testing-with-a-Composite-Oracle)**.
+At FSE’25.
+In Proceedings of the ACM on Software Engineering, 2025. (accepted, pre-print, pending publication)

+This paper covers the version of NaNofuzz that introduced the Composite Oracle, which features implicit, property-based, and example-based oracles, as well as the expanded "tab-and-grid" user interface.

 ## The NaNofuzz Mascot